-The statement of cash flows reports cash receipts, cash payments and net changes in cash and cash equivalents resulting from four defined types of activities.
-It provides answers to such questions as where did cash come from, what was cash used for and what was the change in cash and cash equivalents during the reporting period.
+The statement of cash flows reports cash receipts, cash payments and net changes in cash resulting from four defined types of activities.
+It provides answers to such questions as where did cash come from, what was cash used for and what was the change in cash during the reporting period.